 What actually happened: (This should be the longest section of the report.)
 This section should detail what took place as part of the project under a coherent set of project activity headings.
 The difference your project made or is making should follow on from the areas of outcome and impact highlighted in the ‘What was planned to happen’ section.
 This section should also reflect on areas such as project management, staffing, timetable, and approach to ongoing evaluation.

 Summary of lessons learnt: What are the key things that the organisation has learnt?
 On reflection, what would you do differently next time?

 At this grant level, we do not require a contribution from you but you should consider whether other funders, organisations or people might be able to support your project.

 This will help show us that other people and organisations are committed to your project.

 We will assess whether your project offers good value for money and we will consider your contribution.
-This could be a cash contribution, a non-cash contribution or volunteer time.
+This could be a cash contribution, a non-cash contribution or a volunteer contribution.

 We will ask you to tell us about your contribution in the application form.